Tennu/tennu/readme.md

 * capabilities    - IRCv3 capabilities required or wanted.
 Tennu requires `multi-prefix`.
 * connectOptions  - Options passed to the wrapped socket's connect method.
 Options port and host are ignored.

 Other plugins may add additional properties.
-See their respective docume
+See their respective documentation.

 Configuration objects are JSON encodable.